-In industries where innovation is sequential and complementary, as with software and computers, some experts argue that strong patents interfere with the innovation process.48 Inventions in these sectors typically are built upon earlier technologies and are integrated into existing systems.
+In industries where innovation is sequential and complementary, as with software and computers, some experts argue that strong patents interfere with the innovation process.
+Inventions in these sectors typically are built upon earlier technologies and are integrated into existing systems.
 Commentators pose that patents inhibit or prevent enhancements to existing products because the patent owner may not have the interest or capability necessary to generate improvements at the same time that other firms cannot advance the technology without infringing on the original patent.

 Not everyone agrees with this assessment.
-Professor Robert Merges maintains that patents have not hindered innovation in the software industry and that the significant ownership of title to inventions by large companies in this sector has not resulted in the demise of small firms developing new technologies.49 Analysis of software companies by Professor Ronald Mann (University of Texas, Austin) indicates the importance of software patents to small companies, particularly later-stage start-ups firms.
-He notes that the software industry is comprised primarily of small businesses and "the data suggests a different picture, one in which software R&D is impressively robust."50 Mann's research indicates that small firms spend proportionally more on software R&D than large companies.
-Research and development spending by software firms "...tends to be relatively stable over time as a percentage of sales.
-Indeed, company size seems to be more important in explaining variations in R&D spending within the industry."51
+Professor Robert Merges maintains that patents have not hindered innovation in the software industry and that the significant ownership of title to inventions by large companies in this sector has not resulted in the demise of small firms developing new technologies.
+Analysis of software companies by Professor Ronald Mann indicates the importance of software patents to small companies, particularly later-stage start-ups firms.
+He notes that the software industry is comprised primarily of small businesses and "the data suggests a different picture, one in which software R&D is impressively robust."
+Mann's research indicates that small firms spend proportionally more on software R&D than large companies.
+Research and development spending by software firms "tends to be relatively stable over time as a percentage of sales.
+Indeed, company size seems to be more important in explaining variations in R&D spending within the industry."

-Mann's research also indicates that the importance of software patents is dependent on where the firm is in its development process.
-Patents play a more significant role in later-stage start-up companies when firms can generate revenues through licensing.52 At that point, "... patents are useful as "barter" in cross-licensing agreements that the firm enters if it reaches a sufficiently mature stage to be a
+Studies by Mann also indicate that the importance of software patents is dependent on where the firm is in its development process.
+Patents play a more significant role in later-stage start-up companies when firms can generate revenues through licensing.
+At that point, "patents are